The missing piece of Arsenal’s title bid

 William Saliba’s importance has grown with each game he has missed due to injury as Arsenal fans cling to the hope he will play again this season

 And then it wasn’t.
-First Saliba could not be seen in Arsenal’s training photos ahead of facing Southampton on Friday, then Mikel Arteta delivered the news.
+First Saliba could not be seen in Arsenal’s training photos ahead of facing Southampton last week, then Mikel Arteta delivered the news.
 "He is not progressing as quick as we hoped,” Arteta admitted.
-Southampton was the focus, but it all but confirmed that Saliba was out of Arsenal’s biggest Premier League game in 19 years.
+It all but confirmed that Saliba was out of Arsenal’s biggest Premier League game in 19 years.
 While Arteta did not want to make predictions, there is now doubt over whether he will play again this season as well.
 “We are finished,” came one reply.
 “Goodbye title,” came another, even if Twitter is hardly the place if you are looking to find measured reactions.

-The notion that Saliba could swing the title race has grown over the four games he has been absent.
+The notion that Saliba could swing the title race has grown over the five games he has been absent.
 Until injuring his back in Arsenal’s Europa League exit to Sporting Lisbon, the centre-back had started every Premier League fixture this season alongside Gabriel Magalhaes.
-Without Saliba, Arsenal have conceded six goals in four games, dropping costly points in the last two.
+Without Saliba, Arsenal have failed to keep a clean sheet.
+They have conceded seven goals in the last three games, dropping costly points at each turn.
 The 2-2 draws at Liverpool and West Ham displayed frailties and a defensive line either exposed by the absence of Saliba’s pace, or forced to drop from its usual high mark to account for it.
+Then there was Friday night against Southampton.

 Arsenal have dealt with injuries this season but until now Arteta’s side have rarely allowed them to seem so significant.
 Back in December, it was assumed that the knee injury Gabriel Jesus suffered at the World Cup would be the moment Arsenal’s title race began to run out of steam.
 They coped admirably well without him, first with Eddie Nketiah leading the line, then with the timely addition of Leandro Trossard.
 Thomas Partey and Oleksandr Zinchenko have missed key games where Arsenal haven’t quite looked the same team, but neither’s absence generated the same amount of feverishness as Saliba’s has.

 This, too, for a player who is still playing in his first Premier League season and is just as inexperienced a head in situations like the title race as the majority of the Arsenal squad.
 Saliba has had an excellent season yet has struggled at times when teams have played directly to a forward target, an approach Guardiola replicated to considerable success with Haaland in the first meeting of the title rivals at the Emirates.
-That isn’t to suggest Holding, or anyone for that matter, would fare much better, but it shouldn’t leave Arsenal feeling doomed with Haaland and City approaching.
+Arsenal needed Saliba to return in time and facing Haaland with Holding, or anyone for that matter, is a frightening prospect.

-Southampton come first at the Emirates tonight, though, with Arsenal grateful to be returning home after dropping points on their travels.
-Holding played in both of the twin 4-1 wins over Crystal Palace and Leeds on either side of the international break, when Arsenal were responding to the pressure of the title race with attitude and exuberance.
+So what does Arteta do?
+Is it time to twist?
+Arsenal could shift systems, perhaps moving Ben White or Thomas Partey closer to Holding and the positions Haaland likes to pull onto.

 Join our commenting forum